alexrudy/FTR/docs/FTR/libftr.rst

+.. highlight:: c

+.. _libftr:
 *********************************
-C implementation of FTR in FTRlib
+C implementation of FTR in libFTR
 *********************************

 This is a library implementation of FTR using pure C, suitable for inclusion in additional code.